AlrezaAmror/AlrezaAmror/README.md

 # Hi there 👋

 Iam **Alreza Ma\'rifatul Amror**.<br>
-An undergraduate mathematics student who has strong passion in world of data with strong programming and analytical skills<br>
+Mathematics fresh graduated who has strong passion in world of data with strong programming and analytical skills<br>
+😄 Call me Alreza
+🔭 Looking for insight
 🌱 Learn how to teach machine learn <br>
-😄 Call me Alreza